bkaib/extreme_stormsurges/README.md

 # Estimating Extreme Storm Surges in the Baltic Sea via Machine Learning

 # Short Description
-The aim of this project is to estiamte extreme storm surges (>90%-percentiles) in the Baltic Sea via Machine Learning Algorithms like Random Forests, simple Neural Networks and Generative Adversarial Networks.
+The aim of this project is to estimate extreme storm surges (>90%-percentiles) in the Baltic Sea via Machine Learning Algorithms like Random Forests, simple Neural Networks and Generative Adversarial Networks.
 We aim for not only a classification of storm surges but also a continous forecast of sea level height